-Goal A - Greensboro is recognized and admired for its attractive, walkable and compact mixed-use activity centers where people live, work and enjoy life.

-Strategy 1 - Encourage higher density, mixed-use, walkable infill development.

-Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources.

-Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices.

-Strategy 1 - Protect and enhance the unique character of every neighborhood.

-Strategy 2 - Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations.

-Becoming Car Optional - Expand quality transportation options beyond cars and maintain an efficient transportation system that allows people and goods to travel throughout Greensboro.

-Goal A - Greensboro has unrivaled pedestrian, biking, transit and road networks that provide safe, comfortable, and convenient transportation options.

-Strategy 1 - When designing and reconfiguring streets, continue to build on programs and policies that consider the existing and future land use of the surrounding area.

-- Strategy 2 - Encourage new development that is compatible with the intended use of the adjacent roadway. - Strategy 3 - Multiple transportation options should be considered when designing streets. - Goal B Everyone loves our interconnected green spaces, which provide recreation and transportation opportunities, promote active living, and protect our natural environment. - Strategy 1 Expand the greenway network to connect all parts of the city as a key element of the transportation system. - Prioritizing Sustainability - Greensboro has a strong leadership role in environmental stewardship, social equity, and a resilient economy. - Goal A Greensboro advances environmental stewardship, taking care of our natural resources and the natural systems that support all living things. - Strategy 1 Promote resilient, efficient and environmentally beneficial patterns of land use. - Strategy 4 - Enhance proactive stormwater and flood hazard mitigation efforts to address impacts from more frequent high duration and high intensity storm events. - Goal B Greensboro embraces social equity, ensuring all residents benefit from fair and just treatment in the distribution of public services and have a voice in governance. - Strategy 2 - Work to ensure that all Greensboro residents have meaningful opportunities to participate in public decision-making processes. - Strategy 3 - Promote a just, ethical, and respectful community. - Goal C Greensboro builds economic resilience, expanding the local economy's ability to withstand and adjust to disruptions and changes at the regional, national and global scales. - Strategy 1 Consider the impact that growth and development patterns and infrastructure investments have on the City's fiscal health. - Building Community Connections - Greensboro is unique and memorable based on our quality of life, culture, arts and places and the ties that bind us together as a community. - Goal D - Our colleges, universities, and Career and Technical Education facilities play a leading role in the cultural, social and economic fabric of the community. - Strategy 1 - Building on existing partnerships between the City, neighborhoods, and colleges and universities, while creating new partnerships, so higher education campuses play an increasingly stronger role in the cultural life of the larger community. - Growing Economic Competitiveness - Greensboro will build a prosperous, resilient economy that creates equitable opportunities to succeed. - Goal A - Strategic public investment in historically underserved areas of Greensboro attracts private investment and sets the stage for revitalization without displacing existing residents. - Strategy 1 - Work with City funded economic development partners to address the needs of economically distressed areas.
+- Goal A Greensboro is recognized and admired for its attractive, walkable and compact mixed-use activity centers where people live, work and enjoy life. - Strategy 1 Encourage higher density, mixed-use, walkable infill development. - Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources. - Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices. - Strategy 1 - Protect and enhance the unique character of every neighborhood. - Strategy 2 Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations. - Becoming Car Optional - Expand quality transportation options beyond cars and maintain an efficient transportation system that allows people and goods to travel throughout Greensboro. - Goal A Greensboro has unrivaled pedestrian, biking, transit and road networks that provide safe, comfortable, and convenient transportation options. - Strategy 1 - When designing and reconfiguring streets, continue to build on programs and policies that consider the existing and future land use of the surrounding area. - Strategy 2 - Encourage new development that is compatible with the intended use of the adjacent roadway. - Strategy 3 - Multiple transportation options should be considered when designing streets - Goal B Everyone loves our interconnected green spaces, which provide recreation and transportation opportunities, promote active living, and protect our natural environment. - Strategy 1 Expand the greenway network to connect all parts of the city as a key element of the transportation system. - 1Prioritizing Sustainability - Greensboro has a strong leadership role in environmental stewardship, social equity, and a resilient economy. - Goal A Greensboro advances environmental stewardship, taking care of our natural resources and the natural systems that support all living things. - Strategy 1 Promote resilient, efficient and environmentally beneficial patterns of land use. - Strategy 4 - Enhance proactive stormwater and flood hazard mitigation efforts to address impacts from more frequent high duration and high intensity storm events. - Goal B Greensboro embraces social equity, ensuring all residents benefit from fair and just treatment in the distribution of public services and have a voice in governance. - Strategy 2 - Work to ensure that all Greensboro residents have meaningful opportunities to participate in public decision-making processes. - Strategy 3 - Promote a just, ethical, and respectful community. - Goal C Greensboro builds economic resilience, expanding the local economy's ability to withstand and adjust to disruptions and changes at the regional, national and global scales.

+Strategy 1 - Consider the impact that growth and development patterns and infrastructure investments have on the City's fiscal health.

+- Building Community Connections - Greensboro is unique and memorable based on our quality of life, culture, arts and places and the ties that bind us together as a community. - Goal E - Everyone does their part to maintain stable, attractive, and healthy places to live and raise families. - Strategy 1 -...Work to ensure the quality, quantity, and diversity of housing choices across and between neighborhoods.